 So, buckle up and get ready for a journey through the supernatural as we explore the twelve most haunted places in Scotland.

-1. Rosslyn Chapel, Roslin, Midlothian
+1. Rosslyn Chapel, Midlothian

-Some have claimed that the chapel’s original crypt, which has been sealed off for many years, is in fact home to the Holy Grail.
-That claim maybe a little bit more believable had the crypt also not been rumoured to store the first crown jewels of Scotland and/or the mummified head of Jesus Christ.
+Some have claimed that the chapel’s original crypt, which has been sealed off for many years, is, in fact, home to the Holy Grail.
+That claim may be a bit more believable had the crypt also not been rumoured to store the first crown jewels of Scotland or the mummified head of Jesus Christ.

 While these stories may at first seem just as ludicrous as the pickled head of the Son of God, it is important to note that many visitors to the chapel who were unaware of its reputation as a supernatural hotspot have reported odd occurrences and apparitions which vanish as suddenly as they appear.

 Motorists and those exploring the area around Rosslyn Castle have recalled encounters with a black knight riding on horseback, seemingly unaware that he is hundreds of years removed from the Scotland he knew.